bonartm/cheopsr/README.md

 - submit and cancel jobs from within R (currently only MPI jobs are supported)
 - check the status of your running jobs

+## requirements
+- this first version is limited to unix since it uses `OpenSSH`
+- it is advised to set up an `ssh` key-pair on the private machine and the cluster

 ## installation
 ```R
 install.packages("devtools")